SilasReinagel/silasreinagel.github.io/static/delivering/C5_essential_tools.md

 Visual Reporting Tools:
 - Google Spreadsheets

 You really don't need anything special.
 What matters is the project, and it getting delivered.
-You don't get extra point for cool graphs.
+You don't get extra points for cool graphs.
 Graphs don't make money unless you are in marketing, sales or graphic design.

 As a project manager, you will have the best results if you keep your tools dead simple and put all your energy into getting the project delivered.

 ---

-## At Our Company We Have To Use X
+## At Our Company, We Have To Use X

 You may be working at a company or with a client who insists that you use their favorite project management software tool.
 What should you do then?

 Don't sweat it.
 Use their tool.
-Learn how they use their tool and use it correctly but minimally.
+Learn how they use their tool and use it correctly, but minimally.

 Your key job is to deliver a project.
 A problem isn't better solved because of fancier project tracking.
 Customer needs aren't better met because of fancier project tracking.
 Keep your usage of the tool as simple as possible.
 If it can auto-generate reports or charts for you, that may save you some reporting effort.